-Now that you have a breakdown on the types of varmints there are, you might be ready to do something about it!
+Now that you have a breakdown on the types of varmints, you should be ready to do something about them!
 But should you use just any rifle you have?
 Or should you use a more specialized firearm?
 Using the correct firearm will give you better success in managing the varmint population.

-The challenge with varmint hunting is with the ever changing conditions.
-The shooting distance is always changing, the varmints usually move quickly and unpredictably, and you can be aiming at the sky, the ground or in the brush.
-When you set out varmint hunting, it is helpful to have a rifle, ammo and accessories that can help you quickly and easily adapt to the changing circumstances.
+The challenge with varmint hunting is the ever changing conditions.
+The shooting distance changes a lot.
+Varmints usually move quickly and unpredictably, and you can be aiming at the sky, the ground, or in the brush.
+When you set out varmint hunting, you need a rifle, ammo, and accessories that can help you quickly and easily adapt to changes.

 Accessories for varmint shooting

 Now that you have narrowed down your choice of rifle for varmint hunting, you may be looking to add some accessories.
-Accessories are always a good choice; they can serve to enhance your hunting experience.
-Since most people consider guns to be an investment, it makes sense to add accessories that will complement your rifle.
+Accessories are always a good choice.
+They can serve to enhance your hunting experience.
+Most people consider guns to be an investment.
+It makes sense then to add accessories that will complement your rifle.

-When you are varmint hunting, there are a few different types of accessories that are nice to have on hand.
-These accessories can make your rifle more efficient and easier.
+When varmint hunting, there are a few accessories that are nice to have on hand.
+These accessories can make your rifle more efficient.

-For varmint hunting it is generally a good idea to get a bigger scope.
-This will be a tremendous help in sighting your target.
-If you are using a rifle that is up to a .223 Remington, pick a scope that offers you a 4-16 variable.
-If your rifle is bigger than the .223 Remington, choose a scope that offers you 24,32 or 40 magnification.
+For varmint hunting you typically need a bigger scope.
+It will be a tremendous help in sighting your target.
+If your rifle is up to a .223 Remington, pick a scope that offers you a 4-16 variable.
+If your rifle is bigger than the .223 Remington, choose a scope with 24, 32, or 40 magnification.

-Since you will need a mount to put the scope on your rifle, the correct one is essential.
-Be sure to pick a mount that will not adversely affect the alignment between the scope and the barrel.
+Since you need a mount to put the scope on your rifle, finding the right one is essential.
+Be sure to pick a mount that will not adversely affect the scope and barrel alignment.
 Most often you should use a picatinny rail to mount your scope.

-Since varmints move quickly, you want to silence or dampen the noise your rifle makes.
-You want to be sure to choose one that will not interfere with the speed of your shot, however.
-With a quieter shot and accuracy, you have a better chance of hitting your targets.
+Varmints move quickly and are skittish.
+To hunt them you need to silence or dampen any noise.
+You want to be sure to choose a silencer that will not interfere with the speed of your shot.
+A quieter shot and accuracy increase your chance of hitting your targets.

 A bipod can be helpful when hunting certain varmints.
 It will allow you to mount your rifle.
-The adjustable legs of a bipod can allow you to maintain different positions that are comfortable for you.
+The adjustable legs of a bipod allows you to maintain a comfortable position for your body.

 What to look for when choosing the best varmint scope

-Once you have selected the rifle you intend to use for your varmint hunting, it is time to pick a scope.
-The success of your varmint hunting relies on how well your rifle and scope work together.
+Once you have selected the rifle you intend to use for varmint hunting, it is time to pick a scope.
+Your success relies on how well your rifle and scope work together.
 Here are a few things to keep in mind when selecting the best varmint scope for the money.

 You absolutely need to make sure that the scope will fit your particular rifle.

 Scopes can vary in price.
-Generally speaking, the more expensive a scope is, the more features it will have.
+Generally speaking, the more expensive the scope, the more features it will have.
 Keep in mind though, you may not need all those features for varmint hunting.

 This is an important consideration.
-If you will be shooting varmints in the yard, then you will need a scope that is best for short range shooting.
-If you are hunting wild coyotes or feral pigs, you will want a long range varmint scope that is better for long range shooting.
-Will your targets be quickly moving or still?
+If you will be shooting varmints in the yard, then you need a scope that is best for short range shooting.
+If you are hunting wild coyotes or feral pigs, you will want a long range varmint scope.
+Ask yourself: Will your targets be quickly moving or still?